 and SP No. 4696

+.
 The following photos by Tom Marsh show the steel replacement and early paint work, which took place at the museum in early 2009.

 Back to Roster Index